-The Pallavicini Lift is open for the season as of [XXX DATE]!
-Please note that, at the time of this writing, most of the Pallavicini terrain is still closed and won't make its debut until December, likely.
-It's very steep and we need more snow for coverage.
+The Pallavicini Lift is open for the 2019-20 season as of December 10!
+This is the final season for the original lift before it's replaced this summer.
 Keep an eye on our Terrain page to know exactly what's open.
 Never met the Pali Lift or just want to learn more?
 Read on for some history...

 "I came off this wonderful two-man Pallavicini chair last season so enamoured that I just had to write a blog about it and ask, 'the best chairlift on earth?'
 If we’re picking quads or sixes I can think of a handful of high-speeds off the top of my head that are right up there.
 But doubles?
 Nothing comes close to the awesome Pali." -- Jonny Richards, Fall Line Skiing Magazine UK

 The Pallavicini run and lift are named after a similarly shaped nose called the Pallavicini Couloir on Grossglockner, the highest peak in Austria (12,457 ft.).
 On August 18,1876, Hans Tribusser, Bauerle J. Kramser and Count Alfred Markgraf Pallavicini (that's him, below) became the first people to ascend the Grossglockner via the couloir.
 Supposedly, they hacked 2,500 steps in the 55 degree pitched ice making the ascent.
 According to A-Basin lore, a prominent person in our early days saw some similarity between Austria's Pallavicini Couloir and Arapahoe Basin's Pallavicini Trail.
 This is where the history gets a little murky and we don't know much else.